Zanthed/kvm-qemu-ovmf-setup/README.md

 ```

 ## Reducing VM presence
 _(Not meant to be exhaustive.
-VM detection is very easy no matter how hard you try, but you can do some things to get around basic detections.
+Hypervisor detection is very easy no matter how hard you try, but you can do some things to get around basic detections such as Faceit Anti Cheat, ESEA, and EasyAC.
 Do not use a VM for secure exam testing or tournament matches.
-Even if your intentions are not illicit, they are almost always forbidden.)_
+Even if your intentions are not illicit, they are always forbidden if found to be using one after the fact.)_

 Pass through as much physical hardware as you can through IOMMU and remove unused hardware like SPICE displays and graphics and serial controllers.

-Hide certain timers:
+Hide certain timers (hiding hypervclock may impact performance slightly):
 <br>
-(hypervclock is up to you. probably keep it for performance. no benchmarks though.)
 ```xml
   <clock offset="localtime">
     <timer name="kvmclock" present="no"/>